MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 2. Unpack the distribution.
 If you have an .img file, first mount the file.
 The following commands create a mount point and mount the file to that mount point:

-		`mkdir /mnt/mrsimage
+		mkdir /mnt/mrsimage
-		mount –o loop <filename> /mnt/mrsimage`
+		mount –o loop <filename> /mnt/mrsimage

 If you have a gzipped tar file, you should unpack the file as follows (be sure you have downloaded the file to a writable directory, such as /tmp):

-[for RHEL/CENTOS systems]
-`tar zxvf MRS80RHEL.tar.gz`

-[for SLES systems]
-`tar zxvf MRS80SLES.tar.gz`

-3. In either case, you will then want to copy the installer gzipped tar file to a writable directory, such as /tmp:

-[From the mounted img file]
-`cp /mnt/mrsimage/Microsoft-R-Server-*.tar.gz /tmp`

-[From the unpacked tar file]
-`cp /tmp/MRS80*/Microsoft-R-Server-*.tar.gz /tmp`

-4. Unpack the packages and installer script, as follows (the tarball name may include an operating system ID denoted below by <OS>):

-`cd /tmp
-tar xvzf Microsoft-R-Server-<OS>.tar.gz`
+		tar zxvf MRS80LINUX.tar.gz

-This installs Microsoft R Server with the standard options (including loading the rpart and lattice packages by default when RevoScaleR is loaded).

 ### Run the install script

 Microsoft R Server 8.0.5 for Linux is deployed by running the install script with no parameters, which you can install at the root, or as super user via `sudo`.

-Note that if your Linux server has Hadoop, the installer will detect the cluster and install the Hadoop component even if you don't specify it.

 1. Log in as root or a user with sudo privileges.
 The following instructions assume user privileges with the sudo override.
-2. Verify system repositories are up to date: `[username] $ sudo yum clean all`
+2. Verify system repositories are up to date:
+		[username] $ sudo yum clean all
-3. Change to the directory to which you downloaded the rpm (for example, /tmp): `[username] $ cd /tmp`
+3. Change to the directory to which you downloaded the rpm (for example, /tmp):
+		[username] $ cd /tmp
-4. Run the script. `[tmp] $ sudo bash install.sh`
+4. Run the script.
+		[tmp] $ sudo bash install.sh
 5. When prompted to accept the license terms for Microsoft R open, click Enter to read the EULA, click **y** to accept the terms, and then click **q** to continue.
 6. Installer output shows the packages and location of the log file.
-7. Check the version of Microsoft R Open using `rpm -qi`:`[tmp] $ rpm -qi microsoft-r-server-mro-8.0`
+7. Check the version of Microsoft R Open using `rpm -qi`:
+		[tmp] $ rpm -qi microsoft-r-server-mro-8.0
-8. Check the version of the intel-mkl package: `[tmp] $ rpm -qi microsoft-r-server-intel-mkl-8.0`
+8. Check the version of the intel-mkl package:
+		[tmp] $ rpm -qi microsoft-r-server-intel-mkl-8.0

 Partial output is as follows (note version 8.0.5):